What Does The Bible Say About Wearing Dead People’s Clothes

 In Deuteronomy 22:5, it states that “The woman shall not wear that which pertaineth unto a man, neither shall a man put on a woman’s garment: for all that do so are abomination unto the Lord thy God.”
 This verse clearly states that it is forbidden to wear clothing from a deceased person of the opposite gender.
 Wearing clothes of the opposite gender is considered an abomination to God and should not be done.

-See also How To Wear Overall Shorts
+See also What To Wear To A Wake Men

 Furthermore, according to 2 Kings 21:6, “And he made his son pass through the fire, and observed times, and used enchantments, and dealt with familiar spirits and wizards: he wrought much wickedness in the sight of the Lord, to provoke him to anger.”
 Here we see that using enchantments or dealing with familiar spirits is strictly forbidden by God.
 Wearing clothes from a deceased person would be classified as such an act as it could be seen as trying to summon their spirit or seeking some kind of enchantment or spiritual guidance from them.